h-i-d-d-e-n/systemic-task-1/README.md

 The program also uses basic exception handling.
 If an input or output file cannot be opened, the program throws an error message instead of crashing silently.

 Overall, StudentSorter/StudentCalculato v1.0 provides a clear and structured solution to generating large student datasets, computing their grades, separating them into categories, and analyzing the performance of each processing method.

+APPLICATION USAGE GUIDE:

+1. Build the application CMake

+Open a terminal in the project folder.

+Create a build directory:

+mkdir build
+cd build

+Run CMake to generate the build files:

+cmake ..

+Build the executable:

+make

+After this step, the compiled program will be created inside the build directory.

+2. Run the application

+From inside the build directory, run:

+./student_sorter (or whatever its named, could be systemic task 1 or student calculator aswell)

+This will start the entire processing pipeline automatically.

+3. What the program does when running

+The program performs the following operations in order:

+Generates five test files containing
+1k, 10k, 100k, 1M, and 10M student records.

+Processes each file by calculating every student's final grade.

+Splits students into two categories:

+Passed (grade >= 5.0)

+Failed (grade < 5.0)

+Creates output files:

+<filename>_Good.txt

+<filename>_Bad.txt

+Runs list and deque processing.

+Prints timing results for:

+Reading

+Sorting

+Splitting and writing

+4. Output files generated

+And you should be done.
 _/